fenago/ml-bootcamp/Lab_4.md

 We'll
-continue working on the same notebook that we started in chapter 3.
+continue working on the same notebook that we started in lab 3.
 Let's open it and add the [import] statement to import accuracy from Scikit-learn's metrics package: